-Import Tolerance
+Import Tolerances

 If there is no EU legislation in place in the importing Member State, then the exporter can seek to obtain an "import tolerance" for active substances that have not been evaluated or used in Europe before.
 Applications for import tolerances must be submitted to the "Rapporteur Member State" (RMS).
-The Commission assigns a Member State, if no RMS exists.
-The RMS reviewed dossiers are evaluated by the EFSA before being forwarded to the Commission.
-Information on import tolerances is available in "Pesticide Use and Food Safety" guide published by the European Crop Protection Association (ECPA).
-All MRLs, including import tolerances, apply EU wide since September 2008.
+The Commission assigns a Member State if no RMS exists.
+The RMS-reviewed dossiers are evaluated by EFSA before being forwarded to the Commission.
+Information on import tolerances is available in the "Pesticide Use and Food Safety" guide published by the Croplife Europe.
+All MRLs, including import tolerances, have applied EU-wide since September 2008.
 The application form for an import tolerance can be found here.

-Upcoming Review
+Ongoing Review